semajyllek/flower-filler/README.md

 ![Flower Filler](demo.png)

-A flower filling game built entirely in the browser (thanks to some data I precomputed with python), where you drop colored droplets to fill in flower outlines.
+A browser-based flower filling game where you drop colored droplets to fill in flower outlines.
 Fill the flower to 90% to reveal the original image!

 ## Play the Game